exoplatform/exo-documentation/docs/Upgrade.rst

 The upgrade procedure is only guaranteed and tested to be transparent from the previous maintenance version (x.y.z from x.y.z-1).
 So, we recommend to apply upgrade procedures for all versions between your current one and the target one.
-In this case it is from 4.4 to 5.1.
-If you are on 4.4.2 version, you should move into the 4.4.3 then to 4.4.4 and then move to 5.1 version.
+In this case it is from the latest maitenance version of 5.0 to 5.1.
+If you are on 5.0.1 version, you  should move into the 5.0.2 then to 5.0.3 then to 5.0.4 and then move to 5.1 version.
 However, if you still insist on skipping versions, we strongly advise to read all upgrade notes of the versions you are skipping to see if your project is impacted by any previous upgrade procedure.